 People involved in car accidents should take steps to avoid posing any other dangers to oncoming traffic.
 If there are no serious injuries, your first priority should be to get yourself and others to a safe place.
 Move the cars off the road and as far away from traffic as possible.
 A driveway or parking lot is always a better alternative than the shoulder.

-If a negligent driving has injured you, contact a Maryland personal injury attorney at Koonz, McKenney, Johnson, DePaolis, & Lightfoot L.L.P.
+If negligent driving has injured you, contact a Maryland personal injury attorney at Koonz, McKenney, Johnson & DePaolis L.L.P.